 Summary & Gameplay

-As the title of the game clearly states, your goal is to terraform Mars.
-How does one go about that?
-By playing as a corporation (the good kind), raising the temperature and oxygen levels, and increasing ocean coverage until Mars becomes habitable.
-Technically, the corporations (i.e. players) have to work together for the common goal of terraforming Mars, but there’s only so much collaboration to be expected when you’re still competing for points.
+As the name suggests, your goal is to terraform Mars.
+You play as a corporation (the good kind) raising the temperature and oxygen levels and increasing ocean coverage until the planet becomes habitable.
+Corporations need to work together for the common goal, but you can only expect so much collaboration when you’re competing for points.

-At the beginning of the game, each player gets 10 project cards that they can choose to buy or discard according to what they think they might need.
-Buying a card does not equal playing it.
-That comes with a whole different price point.
+Starting off, each player receives 10 project cards they can choose to buy or discard according to what they think they might need.
+Buying a card is not the same thing as playing it – that comes with a whole different price point.

-You increase your Terraforming Rating every time you raise one of the parameters mentioned (temperature, oxygen, oceans).
-Terraforming Mars is divided into Generations (rounds), which last until every player has no more cards they want to play.
-When a new Generation begins, each player gets 4 new project cards that they can choose to buy or discard.
+You increase your Terraforming Rating every time you raise one of the main parameters like temperature, oxygen, or oceans coverage.
+Terraforming Mars is divided into rounds called “generations,” which last until players have no more cards they want to play.
+When a new generation begins, each player receives four new project cards they can choose to either buy or discard.

-On your turn, you get two actions (you can also just do one).
-An action can be playing a card, doing an action from a card already in play, raising the oxygen, raising the temperature, funding an award, claiming a milestone, or using a standard project (when you’re really desperate).
+On your turn, you can perform up to two actions such as playing a card, deploying an action from a card already in play, raising the oxygen level or temperature, funding an award, claiming a milestone, or using a standard project (if you’re really desperate).

-When the oceans are all on the game board, and when the oxygen and temperature levels have reached their peak, the game is over after that Generation ends.
-To determine who’s won, look at their Terraforming Rating, player board, milestones, awards, claimed territories on the game board, and cards that they’ve played that provide extra VP points.
+Once all the oceans have been placed on the board and oxygen and temperature levels have reached their peak, the end of that generation signifies the end of the game.
+The winner is determined by a combination of Terraforming Rating, player board, milestones, awards, claimed territories, and any cards that provide extra points.

-“Terraforming Mars is not an aggressively competitive game.
+“Terraforming Mars is not an overly competitive game.
 Can you screw over the other players?
 Yes.
-Do you have to in order to win?
+Do you have to do so to win?
 Absolutely not.
 Terraforming Mars is a race, not a fight.”

 Terraforming Mars Board Game Review